osscameroon/django-page-builder/README.md

 # Django-Page-Builder

-A static page and template builder for Django
+A static page and template builder for Django build with GrapeJS.

+## Ongoing work